BeskarDev/nexus-rpg/docs/02-adventurers/01-folk.md

 **Size.** Goblins are of small size, growing up to 0,90 to 1,00 meters tall on average with a skinny build.

-**Age.** Gnomes reach adulthood at 10 and are considered of old age at 35 years.
+**Age.** Goblins reach adulthood at 10 and are considered of old age at 35 years.
 They can live up to 45 years on average.

 **Night Vision.** You can see one range category further from sources of bright and dim light.